Is Borderline Personality Disorder a Serious Mental Illness?

 Treating Borderline Personality Disorder

-Although BPD is a serious mental illness, effective treatment is possible.
+Although borderline personality disorder is a serious mental illness, effective BPD treatment is possible.
 Psychotherapy is the most important aspect of treatment and may include dialectical behavioral therapy (DBT), cognitive behavioral therapy and any other type of therapy that teaches ways to cope with emotional dysregulation.
 Medication is sometimes used to control symptoms such as anxiety or mood swings.

 When a person with BPD is experiencing extreme self-harming behavior, including suicidal tendencies, short-term inpatient treatment may be recommended.
 Many people who are diagnosed and treated for BPD eventually have their symptoms brought under control and can go on to lead stable and happy lives.